shivamyadav37/shivamyadav37/README.md

-## I'm a Developer ,Learner and Teacher!!
+## I'm a Developer and a Learner !!

 - 🔭 I recently just learned about Blockchain Technology
 - 🌱 I’m currently learning C++